ravizarekar007/General-Coding-Problem/README.md

 The function checks every possible combination of distance and light level.

-If the combined coverage spans the entire desired range, it’s feasible, it prints feasible.
+A check for distance coverage & check for light coverage, it’s feasible, it prints feasible.

 If even one combination is missing, it prints not feasible.